octopus-db/documentation/docs/source/data_tables.rst

 c14_calprogram table
 ^^^^^^^^^^^^^^^^^^^^
-The c14_calprogram table stores *computer programmes* -- incl. their versions -- that may be used for radiocarbon calibration.
+The *c14_calprogram* table stores **computer programmes** -- incl. their versions -- that may be used for radiocarbon calibration. *c14_calprogram* is a self-referencing table.

 .. csv-table::
    :file: ./csv_tables/c14_calprogram.csv